fatihyavan/rock-paper-scissors/README.md

 This project developed with React.
 The purpose of this project is to make rock, paper, scissors game.
 In this game, the game statistics of the players are kept with a nodejs server and Postgresql database.
-Have fun :)
+Enjoy :)